Kodluyoruz/taskforce/near-certified-developer-ncd/view-change-methods/readme.md

 # View & Change Methods

-There are only two methods in smart contracts, either you change the smart contract or view the smart contract.

 Methods that **do not update the state** of your application are called view methods.

 Those that do modify state are called change methods.